|Louise Kelly, Programme Lead

 |Anne Forsyth, Improvement Support Assistant

-As programme assistant for CAPA, it’s my job to provide business support to the team and support the delivery and implementation of the project.
+As support officer for CAPA, it’s my job to provide business support to the team and facilitate the delivery and implementation of the project.
 I’m the point of contact for the services involved and others who are interested in the programme.
 I get to see the huge impact that CAPA is having.

 |Laura Haggarty, Improvement Adviser